ManiTheFerfriGuy/AccountingBot/README.md

 ```

 Upload it through **File Manager** if you want the server to use it.
 Environment variables always take priority over the file.

+### 6.3 Automatic database backups (optional but recommended)

+AccountingBot quietly creates a fresh copy of your database each time you add or edit information.
+By default it:

+1. Stores backups inside `~/accountingbot/Database_Backups/`.
+2. Compresses backups older than 7 days into `.zip` files to save space.
+3. Keeps the 30 most recent backups and deletes older ones.

+You can change these numbers with the `DB_BACKUP_*` environment variables listed above.
+A simple routine is:

+* Use **File Manager** or SFTP to download the newest backup when you want an extra copy.
+* Delete old `.zip` files only after you are sure you have the data you need.

+If you do not want any automatic backups, set `DB_BACKUP_ENABLED` to `false` and save the change in cPanel.

 ---